Dinjuliet/Healthcare-Accessibility-in-Africa-A-Data-Driven-Analysis/README.md

 # Healthcare-Accessibility-in-Africa-A-Data-Driven-Analysis

 # PROJECT OVERVIEW
 This project explores healthcare accessibility in Africa using Power BI.
 The goal is to analyze disparities between rural and urban healthcare facilities, evaluate funding efficiency, and provide data-driven recommendations to improve healthcare service delivery.

+# KEY BUSSINESS QUESTIONS

+- How does the distribution of healthcare facilities compare between rural and urban regions?

+- Are urban healthcare facilities receiving more funding than rural ones?

+- Are healthcare facilities with higher funding more likely to have shorter emergency response times?

+- Which facility types (hospitals, clinics, health centers) show the highest efficiency in terms of funding per patient visit?

 # DATASET DETAILS
 [Download Here](https://docs.google.com/spreadsheets/d/1lCAIol38C3kGx_sgtbuTC4Uei97pU2Tz/edit?usp=drive_link&ouid=103521846647106371367&rtpof=true&sd=true)